 The MSc in Archaeological Science is based on the research strengths of the Research Laboratory for Archaeology.
-The MSc consists of three taught elements taught over two nine-week terms, comprising materials analysis and the study of technological change, molecular bioarchaeology, and principles and practice of scientific dating, plus a five month research project chosen in consultation with the supervisor.
+The MSc consists of three elements taught over two nine-week terms, comprising materials analysis and the study of technological change, molecular bioarchaeology, and principles and practice of scientific dating, plus a five month research project chosen in consultation with the supervisor.
 The pre-set essay(s) and research project provide opportunity for specialisation within these areas.

-Most students study all three archaeological science options, but it is possible to replace one of these with an option from the Master's in Archaeology or the Master's in Classical Archaeology run by the department.
-Students can also supplement the course by attending teaching in another course in preparation for the extended essay.
-One option which provides very useful supplementary skills is the 'Practical Archaeobotany' option from the MSt in Archaeology.
+Most students study all three archaeological science options, but it is possible to replace one of these with an option from the MSt in Archaeology or MSt in Classical Archaeology run by the school.